jjoony93/jeonssa-HCI/DP3 Paper Prototyping/report.md

 #### Min Kang

 #### Joon Young Lee
+* Computer
+* As a computer, I had to think mechanically and mimic how an actual computer would do.
+Since I know the entire process of our prototype, when the user did not use the entire functions of our prototype I had the temptation to hint the user to proceed to a certain direction so that the user explores our prototype entirely.
+* We did not have a concrete idea of how our UI would look like, so in the beginning we just played around with paper prototyping materials, then constituted our first prototype.
+However, not after long we realized we included features that are abundant or not necessary such as sidebar.
+Our prototype did not have numerous tasks so the sidebar was actually unnecessary.
+If we had coded a sidebar in real computer, we would have been reluctant to throw it away because of the amount of time spent to develop a sidebar feature.
+In this sense, we benefited from paper prototyping as we could different versions and easily throw away features that would take tons of time if it had been coded.
+Furthermore, we only used a black marker in the entire process and thus we did not waste time in arguing about which feature should be what color.
+It led us to focus on the big picture of our service
+* Since making everything big is recommended in a paper prototyping, forms such as buttons and textbox were made large and constituted in different layes so that each element looks very distinct.
+However in real computer, the items will not be as that big and won't be placed in different layers, so we cannot check if the user notices every single element that we implemented.
+For example, the there is even a slight chance that the user might not notice the message icon that enables the user to see the roulette chance.
+Moreover, we cannot check the respone time of elements, for example, how long does it take to load the roulette and how long should the roulette be spinning if the user spins the roulette?
 #### Sewon Hong
 What role did you play in each round?
 What were some of the difficulties you faced playing the role(s)?